 - Canal water velocity is seven to 10 feet per second, or five to seven miles per hour.

-- A 14-person team, including 11 repairmen, two electricians and one manager, maintain the plant.
-Cloverland’s Director of Generation oversees all activity of the plant.
+- A 14-person team, including nine repairmen, two electricians, a machinist, welder and manager, maintain the plant.
+Cloverland’s Director of Generation oversees all activities of the plant.

 - The hydro plant generates between 25 and 30 megawatts of electricity on average, or about 225 million kilowatt-hours, annually.